EmberSherpa/.com/contents/wip/crud-example-app-without-ember-data/index.md

 In the example app, all actions are handled in **ApplicationRoute**.
 It is also responsible for handling transitions from one route to another.

 If you look at the **actions** property in **ApplicationRoute**, you can get a birds eye view of all of the actions that are handled by this application. **edit**, **create**, **update** and **remove** are the CRUD operations.
 They're responsible for updating the persistence layer.
-I created a simple HTML5 localStorage based persistence layer with a simple API to make it clearer what happens when the CRUD operations are performed.
+I created a simple HTML5 localStorage based persistence layer with a simple API to make it clearer as to what happens when the CRUD operations are performed.

 ```javascript
 App.ApplicationRoute = Ember.Route.extend({